 Over ten million Americans suffer from co-morbid chronic medical and psychiatric illnesses, making the need to properly evaluate, diagnose and treat such individuals a major public health mandate and priority.
 Psychosomatic Medicine focuses on the diagnosis and treatment of psychiatric disorders and symptoms in complex medically ill patients.
-The APA offers educational, policy, and clinical resources and links to provide support to these psychiatrists.

 Psychosomatic Medicine gives you the opportunity to “hold on to” a great deal of your medical and surgical training and to use it effectively.
 In addition, it provides the opportunity to work more closely with medical and surgical colleagues than is typically the case for most psychiatrists.
-It’s a great way to make a big difference in the lives of patients with complicated medical or surgical conditions who are suffering emotionally and to help our colleagues who care for them.
+It is a great way to make a big difference in the lives of patients with complicated medical or surgical conditions who are suffering emotionally and to help our colleagues who care for them.

 Psychosomatic Medicine (PM) is the branch of psychiatry that deals with the understanding and advancement of medical science, education, and the provision of healthcare for persons with comorbid psychiatric and general medical conditions.
 This is also referred to as Consultation-Liaison (C-L) Psychiatry or Hospital Psychiatry.
 Training in PM currently follows completion of a General Psychiatry residency training program.
 PM fellows typically spend one additional year in training, although some training programs include an optional additional year during which fellows may get more involved in research or take on a more administrative role.
 There are now more than 50 ACGME-accredited PM fellowship training programs, with numbers steadily increasing.
 Satisfactory completion of a PM fellowship qualifies each graduate to sit for the subspecialty board examination in PM administered by the American Board of Psychiatry and Neurology.